-We were created, rescued and called to become MORE and that happens best within Biblical community.
-We were designed to live deeply with one another: praying, bearing burdens, sharing, celebrating mourning, reflecting truth and serving others as we walk through life together.
-We believe more life change happens through circles than rows!
-(Genesis 2:18; Acts 2:42-47; Phil.
-2:1-10; 1 Thess.
+We were created, rescued and called to become MORE and that happens best within biblical community.
+We were designed to live deeply with one another: praying, bearing burdens, sharing, celebrating, mourning, reflecting truth and serving others as we walk through life together.
+We believe more life change happens through circles than rows.
+(Genesis 2:18; Acts 2:42-47; 1 Thess.
 2:8; Hebrews 10:24-25)

 “The Bleachers Are The Cheap Seats”

 Elements City Church strives to be good neighbors by generously sharing our time, attention, and resources.
-We are to be “the light of the world” everywhere God leads us and reflect Him to a hurting and skeptical world by how well we SERVE and GIVE to others.
-We can’t out ‘give’ God!
-(Isaiah 58:10; Micah 6:8; Matthew 5:14-16; Acts 4:32-37, James 1:22-27)
+We are to be “the light of the world” everywhere God leads us and reflect Him to a hurting and skeptical world by how well we serve and give to others.
+(Isaiah 58:10; Micah 6:8; Matthew 5:14-16)